-Description of topic and its relevance Creation of stable and long-term labour relationships, in compliance with national and second-level labour collective bargaining agreements, in a health- and wellbeing-oriented climate for employees.
+Creation of stable and long-term labour relationships, in compliance with national and second-level labour collective bargaining agreements, in a health- and wellbeing-oriented climate for employees.

 Care for people is a fundamental issue for the Alfa Acciai Group as it helps to build employee loyalty, enhance the value of own resources and create long-term working relationships.

-Scope of the topic Caring for people involves all Group employees and collaborators, including workers of outsourced companies, as they are involved in prevention and health and safety activities.
+Caring for people involves all Group employees and collaborators, including workers of outsourced companies, as they are involved in prevention and health and safety activities.